forresttindall/vorb/README.md

   A lean React base without unnecessary wrappers or abstractions.

 - **Truly Unopinionated**
-  Zap doesn’t force you into a specific architecture, folder structure, or dependency chain.
+  Vorb doesn’t force you into a specific architecture, folder structure, or dependency chain.
 Unlike frameworks like Next.js, you're in charge.

 ---